 Generally, approved products are added to the Discontinued Drug Product List when the applicant notifies the Division of Orange Book Publication and Regulatory Assessment (DOBPRA) of the products’ not-marketed status.
 Products may also be added to the Discontinued Drug Product List if annual reports or other submissions to the Agency indicate the product is not being marketed or as a result of other Agency administrative actions.22 Changes to the Orange Book are not affected by the drug registration and listing requirements of Section 510 of the FD&C Act.

 1.12 Changes to the Orange Book

 Every effort is made to ensure the Annual Edition is current and accurate.
-Applicants are requested to inform the FDA Orange Book Staff of any changes or corrections, including any change in ownership or a product’s marketing status that would result in the product being moved to the Discontinued Drug Product List.
-FDA notes that under Section 506I(a) of the FD&C Act, applicants must notify the Agency in writing 180 days prior to withdrawing a drug product from sale, or if 180 days is not practicable, not later than the date of withdrawal from sale.
-Furthermore, Section 506I(b) of the FD&C Act requires that applicants notify the Agency in writing within 180 days of approval of a drug product if such drug product will not be available for sale within 180 days of approval.
-A request to include a newly approved product in the Discontinued Drug Product List, rather than parts 1 or 2 of the Orange Book (as discussed in Section 1.1), must be submitted to the Orange Book staff by the end of the month in which the product is approved to ensure that the product is not included in the “active” portions of the next published Orange Book update.
+Applicants are requested to inform DOBPRA of any changes or corrections, including any change in ownership or a product’s marketing status that would result in the product being moved to the Discontinued Drug Product List.
+FDA notes that under Section 506I(a) of the FD&C Act, application holders must notify the Agency in writing 180 days prior to withdrawing a drug product from sale, or if 180 days is not practicable, not later than the date of withdrawal from sale.
+Furthermore, Section 506I(b) of the FD&C Act requires that application holders notify the Agency in writing within 180 days of approval of a drug product if such drug product will not be available for sale within 180 days of approval.
+A request to include a newly approved product in the Discontinued Drug Product List, rather than parts 1 or 2 of the Orange Book (as discussed in Section 1.1), must be submitted to DOBPRA by the end of the month in which the product is approved to ensure that the product is not included in the “Active Section” of the next published Orange Book update.
 The Prescription Drug Product List and the Over-the-Counter (OTC) Drug Product List are collectively referred to as the “Active Section.”

-In addition, the FDA Orange Book Staff generally will act on requests to change a proprietary name for a listed drug only after approval of a supplement for the relevant change in proprietary name.
+In addition, DOBPRA generally will act on requests to change a proprietary name for a listed drug only after approval of a supplement for the relevant change in proprietary name.
 To the extent that conventions for describing product identification information (i.e., active ingredients, dosage forms, routes of administration, product names, applicants, strengths) evolve over time, the Agency generally does not intend to revise such information for drug products already listed in the Orange Book, but rather intends to apply the change prospectively to drug products as they are added to the Orange Book.

-You can contact the Orange Book Staff by email at email@example.com.
+You can contact DOBPRA by email at email@example.com.

 1.13 Availability of the Edition

 The Annual Edition and current monthly Cumulative Supplement are available in a Portable Document Format (PDF) at the Orange Book home page by clicking on Publications.
-An annual subscription of the PDF format may be obtained from the U.S. Government Publishing Office.
+An annual subscription of the PDF format may be obtained from the U.S. Government Publishing Office, https://www.gpo.gov/.

 1 Generally, newly approved products are added to the Active Section of the Orange Book (i.e., the Prescription Drug Product List or the Over-the-Counter Drug Product List), depending on the dispensing requirements (prescription or OTC) or approval authority, unless the Division of Orange Book Publication and Regulatory Assessment is otherwise notified before publication.
 See Section 1.12.

 10 We note that prior to the 36th edition of the Orange Book, the Preface to the Orange Book included a section entitled “Statistical Criteria for Bioequivalence.”
 Please see FDA’s regulations and guidance documents for additional information regarding bioequivalence and bioavailability.
 See generally 21 CFR part 320.
 See FDA Drugs guidance Web page and FDA Drugs guidance (Product-Specific Guidances for Generic Drug Development) Web page.